-When marking your 600-word submission, Meg will be looking at the:
+When marking your 600-word submission, your tutor will be looking at the:

-- 1. evidence that you have read about Stanislavsky's ideas re: given circumstances, superobjective, objectives, units and actions; - 2. accuracy and analytical quality of your description of the play's superobjective and of the character's given circumstances and superobjective in the play; - 3. analytical and imaginative quality of your interpretation of the character's objectives and actions in the scene: - 4. clarity of your written expression (spelling, grammar, sentence structure, punctuation, word choice).
+- 1. evidence that you have read about Stanislavsky's ideas re: given circumstances, superobjective, objectives, units and actions; - 2. accuracy and analytical quality of your description of the play's superobjective and of the character's given circumstances and superobjective in the play; - 3. analytical and imaginative quality of your interpretation of the character's objectives and actions in the excerpt; - 4. clarity of your written expression (spelling, grammar, sentence structure, punctuation, word choice).

-Feedback: You will receive a rubric indicating level of performance against each assessment criteria and percentage grade.
+Feedback: You will receive a completed rubric and a grade via Turnitin.
 Assignments submitted on time will receive feedback via Turnitin within 2 weeks of the due date.
 Assignments submitted late will receive the aforementioned feedback within 2 weeks of submission.